Brand awareness: Measuring brand awareness

-In addition, to recall tests, brand research often employs a battery of tests, such as brand association tests, brand attitude, brand image, brand dominance, brand value, brand salience and other measures of brand health.
-Although these tests do not explicitly measure brand awareness, they provide general measures of brand health and often are used in conjunction with brand recall tests.
+In addition to recall tests, brand research often employs a battery of tests, such as brand association tests, brand attitude, brand image, brand dominance, brand value, brand salience and other measures of brand health.
+Although these tests do not explicitly measure brand awareness, they provide general insights about brand health and are often used in conjunction with brand recall tests.

+Brand salience is closely associated with brand awareness.
+It measure various aspects of brand awareness such as the likelihood of a brand to stand out to a consumer under various circumstances.
 To measure brand salience, for example, researchers place products on a shelf in a supermarket, giving each brand equal shelf space.
-Consumers are shown photographs of the shelf display and ask consumers to name the brands noticed.
+Consumers are shown photographs of the shelf display and asked to name the brands they noticed.
 The speed at which consumers nominate a given brand is an indicator of brand's visual salience.
 This type of research can provide valuable insights into the effectiveness of packaging design and brand logos.

 Metrics used to measure brand effects are collectively termed AAU metrics (Awareness, Attitudes and Usage).